Tushar-Naik/Algos/README.md

 1. Traverse Tree without using Recursion (Finds the pressessor of a node like Threaded BT)
 1. Find out order of characters given the Dictionary of alphabets
 1. Print Org History
+1. Find paths in tree that sum to K (can have negative vals and can have more than one path)
+1. Structurally similar Graphs

 ## Tree/ Random ##
 package com.stackoverflow.ques